 - Crispy Tortillas: Use flour tortillas, and don’t overcrowd your pan.
 Cook quesadillas in batches for optimal crispiness.

-- Prep Ahead: You can cook steak and veggies ahead of time, refrigerate, and assemble quesadillas for a quick meal later.
+- Prep Ahead: To save time, you can prepare the steak and vegetables ahead of time, refrigerate them, and quickly assemble quesadillas when ready to eat.

 Variations You’ll Love